-Memorialisation options include a cremated remains plot scheme (bricked/earthen), memorial benches with inscribed plaques, memorial trees and a scattering Gardens of Remembrance.
+Memorialisation options include a cremated remains plot scheme (bricked/earthen) and a scattering Gardens of Remembrance.
 Services are available Monday to Saturday and are 30 minutes long.

 Access to cars and other vehicles are available at the following times.
 There are no restrictions for pedestrian access as public rights of way exist throughout the cemetery.

 Travelling by car - From the east leave the M4 at Junction 46 and take the first left at the roundabout onto the A48 (Clasemont Road) towards Swansea.
 If you are travelling from the west leave the M4 at Junction 46 and turn right at the first roundabout towards Llangyfelach.
 Keep in the left lane and take the first left (after the slip road) on the second roundabout onto the A48 (Clasemont Road) towards Swansea.